magento/knowledge-base/src/troubleshooting/general/404-error-web-set-up-wizard-cloud.md

 ## Affected products and versions

-* The web setup wizard functionality was deprecated in Adobe Commerce (all deployment methods) 2.3.6 and removed in 2.4.0.
+* The Web Setup Wizard functionality was deprecated in Adobe Commerce (all deployment methods) 2.3.6 and removed in 2.4.0.

 ## Issue